lscgzwd/node-ini-parser/README.md

-# node-ini-parser
+# ini-parser-encoder
 A helper to parse ini file for nodejs

 # USAGE
 `
-npm install node-ini-parser
+npm install ini-parser-encoder
 `

 `